TokyoWarfare/Osmo-GPS-Controller-Extended/docs/getting_started_guide.md

 ### 3.2 Protocol Parsing Development

-Mainly involves: parsing and encapsulation of DJI R SDK protocol frames
+Mainly involves: parsing and encapsulation of DJI R SDK protocol frames, It is necessary to read the [Protocol Parsing Documentation](./protocol.md) and the [DATA Segment Documentation](./protocol_data_segment.md) in advance.

 In the previous section, you have learned about the basic structure of the DJI R SDK protocol.
 Next, you need to write parsing and encapsulation functions based on its frame format.
 You can refer to the existing code in the Demo: